django-cms/django-cms/docs/introduction/plugins.rst

 .. note:: **Why not build the plugin code into the polls application package?**

     This would certainly be possible, and in fact, if you were developing your own application it's what we would recommend.
-For a third-party application such as polls however, placing the plugin code into a separate package means we don't have to modify or fork the original.
+For a third-party application such as Polls however, placing the plugin code into a separate package means we don't have to modify or fork the original.

 Create a new package at the project root called ``polls_plugin``::